40 Medium Dog Breeds to Fit Any Family

 Chow chow

 “This ancient Chinese dog breed was used for pulling carts and guarding,” Messina says.
 These days, chow chows are more likely to be found leisurely stepping out in cities or sitting serenely on sofas.
-Chow chow enthusiasts love their intelligent, independent spirit, modest energy levels, cat-like cleanliness and regal appearance.
+Chow chow enthusiasts love their modest energy levels, cat-like cleanliness, regal appearance and intelligent, independent spirit.

-“They can be aloof and wary of strangers, so aren’t always recommended for families with children or frequent visitors,” Messina says.
-And you can’t be averse to a little dog hair, as their thick double coat sheds profusely, and you’ll spend a lot of time grooming.
+“They can be aloof and wary of strangers, so [they] aren’t always recommended for families with children or frequent visitors,” Messina says.
+And you can’t be averse to a little dog hair, as their thick double coat sheds profusely—you’ll spend a lot of time grooming too.

 Breed overview